 I repeat this twice, for a total of three batches of stock.
 Then I toss the bones and vegetables into the trash.
 You can definitely feed them to chickens or compost them if you’d like!
 I don’t have chickens or a compost pile (yet!).

 I let the chicken stock cool overnight, and then portion it into freezer-safe containers.
 One of my goals for this year is to not use as many plastic bags, so I started re-using yogurt containers for stock instead.
+(By the way, head over here to see more about making meals for your freezer for your family!)

 I use a fine mesh strainer to catch any solid remnants as I ladle stock into a large measuring glass.
 Then I pour the stock into the yogurt containers.